 This report explores the factors involved in implementation of PIN as a credit card verification method, identifies the impact and challenges, and provides quantifiable data related to merchant and issuer perceptions of the issue.
 It is based on 361 Aite Group telephone surveys with managers of retail merchants between April and June 2016, and on approximately 40 interviews with leading large retailers, merchant acquirers, processors, payment service providers, terminal manufacturers, and card issuers.

 This 34-page Impact Report contains 19 figures and seven tables.
-Clients of Aite Group’s Retail Banking & Payments service can download this report.
+Clients of Aite Group’s Fraud & AML service can download this report.